linode/docs/docs/websites/chef/beginners-guide-chef.md

 Cookbooks are the main components to configuring nodes on a Chef infrastructure.
 Cookbooks contain values and information about the *desired state* of a node, not how to get to that desired state -- Chef does all the work for that.

-Cookbooks are comprised of recipes, metadata,  attributes, resources, templates, libraries, and anything else that assists in creating the skeleton and meat of a system.
+Cookbooks are comprised of recipes, metadata,  attributes, resources, templates, libraries, and anything else that assists in creating the skeleton and meat of a system, with attributes and recipes being the two core parts of creating a cookbook.
 Components of a cookbook should be module, keeping recipes small and related.

 Cookbooks can and should have versions.
-Versions can help when using environments and~~
+Versions can help when using environments and allow for the easier tracking of changes that have been made to the cookbook.

 ### Recipes